sebastian-software/stylelint-config-readable/readme.md

 [npm]: https://www.npmjs.com/package/stylelint-config-readable
 [npm-img]: https://badge.fury.io/js/stylelint-config-readable.svg

+The aim of this configuration is to achieve optimal readable code for a large number of projects.
+In many cases, the easing of the code's looseness in comparison to its compactness is an advantage for this.
+The idea is that code is much more read than written.
+Clear and structured code is therefore valuable for each additional author.

+There is also the matching [ESLint configuration](https://www.npmjs.com/package/eslint-config-readable) available.

-> "If you want your code to be easy to write, make it easy to read." -- Robert C. Martin
+> "If you want your code to be easy to write, make it easy to read." — Robert C. Martin

 ## Features